Worker Abscondment in Sarawak: Employer Guide

 Can I take civil action against a worker who absconds?

 Civil claims against absconded foreign workers are rarely practical.
 Most have left the jurisdiction or are unreachable, and recovery prospects are minimal.
 The bond exists precisely because civil recovery is impractical.
-Focus instead on filing the Immigration report properly so your future quota and licensing record stay clean.
+Focus instead on lodging the police report and SANSOLS removal application properly so your future quota and licensing record stay clean.

 Does an abscondment count against my future quota in Sarawak?